-This is why most EV drivers will have a 7.4kW charger installed at the property as this is generally the highest powered charger you can get on a single-phase supply.
+This is why most EV drivers will have a 7kW charger, such as the Wallbox Pulsar Plus, installed at the property as this is the highest powered charger you can get on a single-phase supply.

 Can your car accept 22kW charging?

 Some vehicles have an even lower limit.
-For example, the new Nissan Leaf on-board charger is limited to 6.6kW charging at AC (as an optional upgrade on the car).
-This means that even with a 7.4kW charger this Nissan Leaf would charge at a maximum of 6.6kW.
+For example, the first-generation Nissan Leaf is limited to 6.6kW charging at AC (and even that is an optional upgrade to the standard 3.6kW).
+This means that even a typical 7kW home charger will "only" charger the original Nissan Leaf at a maximum rate of 6.6kW.

 Each car is different, so check with the manufacturer or dealer to find out how fast it can charge at home.
-In most situations our customers find a 7.4kW charger at home is more than enough for their needs.
+In most situations our customers find a standard 7kW home car charger is more than enough for their needs.

 Is three-phase 22kW worth it?
 Our editor’s take

 Most properties don’t have three-phase supply, plus it’s expensive to have it installed.
 Additionally, most electric cars can’t take full advantage of a 22kW charger at home anyway.

 Even if you had three-phase already and your car could charge at a higher output, such as between 11kW or the full 22kW, the benefits are slim in my view.
 That’s because most charging takes place overnight.

 Imagine charging your smartphone with a more powerful charger overnight while you’re asleep.
 It may well charge in one hour instead of two, but in both scenarios your phone will be fully charged when you wake up at 7am.
 You won’t have noticed the time saving.

 For most drivers who will be merely topping up their vehicle every other night, for example, a 7kW charger is more than adequate.